-- For swarms WITHIN Denver’s city limits – Press 1
+- For WITHIN Denver’s city limits – Press 1

 - For Denver Metro SOUTH of I-70 – Press 2

-- For Denver Metro NORTHWEST, Golden to Northglenn and Boulder County – Press 3
+- For Denver Metro NORTHWEST; Golden to Northglenn and Boulder County SOUTH of Hwy 52 – Press 3

 - For Denver Metro EAST of I-25 & NORTH of I-70, Brighton / Commerce City – Press 4